- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 What symptoms may arise with tooth pain?

-The most common things you might experience when a tooth is hurting is sensitivity to hot and cold stimuli, pain upon chewing and biting, trouble swallowing, and bad breath.
+The most common things you might experience when a tooth is hurting are sensitivity to hot and cold stimuli, pain upon chewing and biting, trouble swallowing, and bad breath.
 This discomfort will disappear when you target the problem.

 What is the best painkiller for toothache?